 As a handy tip, make sure that each member of the house is named on the energy account - this way, everyone in the house is liable for the debt, not just one person.
 It sometimes pays to be smart.

 You also need to find out is what sort of energy meter your student property uses.

 Prepayment meters are often installed in student properties, meaning you’ll have to pay for your gas and electricity upfront by purchasing tokens or adding credit to a top-up card.

 They're popular with landlords because it gives them a level of security against energy debt, but the bad news for students is that this is probably the most expensive way to pay for your power.
 If you've moved into a home with a prepayment meter, it’s unlikely the landlord will change to a credit meter, but it might be worth asking anyway, to help cut your bills.

 But if you’re stuck with a prepayment meter, there are different prepayment tariffs available.
 Some are cheaper than others, so you should still be comparing these to see if you could save money.
 There is more information about this on our prepayment meters page.

 If you have a standard system that allows you to use energy first, with a bill coming later, then you have a better chance of making a bigger saving on your energy bills.

-The first couple of things you should do when moving into a property with a gas/electricity credit meter is take meter readings and call up your energy supplier to change the names associated with the account, ensuring you include every tenant living in the property.
-This ensures that you won’t be paying the previous tenants debt (if there is any) and that any future debt will be the responsibility of every tenant in the house, not just the person that set up the account.
+The first couple of things you should do when you move in are take meter readings and call up your energy supplier.
+You do this because you need to update the information from the previous tenant.
+It doesn't take long and, although it's a bit of a pain, it ensures that you won’t be paying the previous tenants debt (if there is any) and that any future debt will be the responsibility of every tenant in the house, not just the person that set up the account.